novastra/NeatoWrite/README.md

 The only difference between this file and the linux one come from the /dev/ path that differs.
 To connect and have a response on the serial port you need to use cu* and not tty* port.
 (More info on tty/cu for mac <a target="_blank" href="http://pbxbook.com/other/mac-tty.html">here</a>)

 <h3>Windows</h3>
-For Windows, first you will need to get the correct pilots here :
+For Windows, first you will need to get the drivers here :
 <ul>
 <li><a target="_blank" href="http://www.neatoroboticsupdates.com/NeatoInstaller/NeatoUpdaterToolInstaller_x86.exe">Windows 32</a></li>
 <li><a target="_blank" href="http://www.neatoroboticsupdates.com/NeatoInstaller/NeatoUpdaterToolInstaller_x64.exe">Windows 64</a></li>